MarkPKCollier/CS4400-assignment-2/README.md

 Interestingly we see little difference in the execution times between the 4 work distribution, data distribution pairs.

 Intuitively I expected that work pushing with commit based data distribution to be the most efficient means to parallelize the task.
-Dividing the work evenly seemed relatively easy (as I describe above) so the advantage that work stealing gives in terms of evenly distributing the work should be minimized and the communication overhead of work stealing is reduced.
+Dividing the work evenly seemed relatively easy (as I describe above with the modular arithmetic approach) so the advantage that work stealing gives in terms of evenly distributing the work should be minimized and the communication overhead of work stealing is reduced.

 The disparity between the communication overhead of the work stealing and work pushing approach may be hightened if the distributed system was run on an underlying architecture where communication was across a network rather than local.
 I would expect the work pushing approach to have more of an advantage over work stealing in this setting as the communication overhead of work stealing would be increased.

 The work pushing approach does show a sustained but small advantage over the work stealing approach in my experiments.
 I see little difference between parallelizing the data/distributing the work by commits or by file.

 As anticipated we see linear speedup up to 4 workers, when the underlying architecture has 4 cores.
-Beyond that additional workers add no parallelization as that are just being swapped in and out by OS and are not in fact running in parallel.
+Beyond that additional workers do not reduce execution time as they add no parallelization because they are just being swapped in and out by OS and are not in fact running in parallel.

 Of course the problem isn't perfectly parallel and parallelizing the computation leads to some overhead relative to serial execution (mostly due to communication).
 This is why we see a parallel speedup less than 4 for 4 workers.